-A 180ml bottle of the Rovectin Skin Essentials Activating Treatment Lotion sells for approximately US$31 at Style Korean.
+A 180ml bottle of the Rovectin Skin Essentials Activating Treatment Lotion sells for approximately USD$31 at Style Korean.

 The cleanser expires 12 months after opening.
 Mine has a shelf life over two years into the future, date stamped November 2020.

-The Rovectin Skin Essentials Activating Treatment Lotion comes in an easy to manage bottle that is clear, indicating it is not light sensitive and allowing the remaining volume to be easily detected.
-It is a thick liquid with gel like consistency so dispensing is well controlled.
+The Rovectin Skin Essentials Activating Treatment Lotion comes in an easy to manage bottle that is clear, indicating it’s not light sensitive and allowing the remaining volume to be easily detected.
+It’s a thick liquid with runny gel like consistency, so dispensing is well controlled.
 It doesn’t escape from the opening like a more watery product might.

-As it hydrates, I like to pat it into my skin rather than use a cotton round.
+I like to pat it into my skin rather than use a cotton round.
 Preference aside, the latter also results in product waste since part of the lotion is always absorbed into the application pad and discarded.
-I apply it after serum and before moisturiser although many like to use this as a toner, straight after cleansing.
-When I perform a light routine perhaps after midday exercise where I don’t reapply actives, then I would absolutely do this.
-However, I find it quite thick and prefer to use it at emulsion step.
+I apply it after cleansing and before moisturiser at toner step, either after a more watery tonic or first treatment essence.
 It absorbs nicely into the skin although it does leave a slightly tacky residue.
-This dissipates in the next few minutes, however, I don’t mind as the moisturiser overrides this feeling when layered over the top.
+This dissipates in the next few minutes, however, I don’t mind as the following steps override this feeling when layered over the top.

 Now to the results.
 This lotion is simply lovely!
 My face felt smoother and softer immediately after just one use and just one layer.
-Clearly the large number of humectants and moisturising ingredients in this formula perform.
-I was so impressed that I halted use of all other hydrating and softening agents in my routine in order to confirm my observations.
+Clearly the large number of humectants and moisturising agents in this formula perform.
+I was so impressed that I halted use of all other hydrating and softening products in my routine in order to confirm my observations.
 This included my current hydrating serum, propolis essence and hydrating toner.
 Results were still quite impressive.
-In fact, even when using this in a two step routine, cleanser followed by a couple of layers of this lotion (no toner, no serum, no oil, no moisturiser), I found it sufficiently hydrating and even satisfying.
-I haven’t used a two-step routine in a very long time, especially not one that gave me good results.
-Granted, I only did this for testing purposes and don’t apply it this way in practice but this product certainly enhances my multi-step routine.
+In fact, even when using this in a two step routine, cleanser followed by a couple of layers of this lotion (no serum, oil or moisturiser), I found it sufficiently hydrating and even satisfying.
+However, it wasn’t long lasting unless sealed with cream as a final step.
+Note, I never practice a two-step routine, and only did this for testing purposes.

 I have combination skin and found this really lovely, not at all heavy or overwhelming.
 Together with the great results of the ingredient analysis, both the CosDNA and EWG resources clearing this product of any issues, problems or sensitizers, it’s a winner for all skin types, even sensitive.

 Returning to the full list of product claims, there is no doubt that this lotion strengthens the skin’s ability to draw and retain moisture.
-The effects are evident immediately after using it and last until the next application.
+The effects are evident immediately after using it and last until the next application when used in a full cleanse-to-cream routine.
 Given the level of smoothness felt on the skin surface, the enzyme exfoliation also appears successful.
 The only outcome I cannot confirm is that of reduced puffiness.
-Apart from a little puffiness under the eyes due to lack of sleep, I don’t really suffer this condition, so it is difficult to conclude that the lotion delivered this benefit.
+Apart from a little puffiness under the eyes due to lack of sleep, I don’t really suffer this condition, so it’s difficult to conclude that the lotion delivered this benefit.
 Nonetheless, the other results are reason enough for me to love this product.

-I was surprised by how much I enjoyed this lotion and the great impact it had on my skin.
+I was surprised by how much I enjoyed this and the great impact it had on my skin.
 This is a wonderful product suitable for all skin types.
-Its gentle formula will please those with sensitive skin while excellent hydration will impress those suffering dryness.
+Its gentle formula will please those with sensitive skin while excellent hydration will impress those suffering dryness and dehydration.
 My combination skin happily drank it up.